-If you learn that a contractor subject to this law is not paying at least the current living wage you should report it to the Contracting Officer.
+If you learn that a contractor subject to this law is not paying at least the current living wage, you should report it to the Contracting Officer.

-If you believe that your employer is subject to this law and is not paying you at least the current living wage, you may file a complaint with the DOES Office of Wage - Hour, located at 64 New York Ave., NE, Room 3105, (202) 671-1880.
+If you believe that your employer is subject to this law and is not paying you at least the current living wage, you may file a complaint with the DOES Office of Wage - Hour, located at 4058 Minnesota Avenue, NE, Fourth Floor, Washington, DC 20019, call (202) 671-1880, or file your claim on-line: www.does.dc.gov.
+Go to "File a Claim" tab.